zigth/SubAdjust/README.md

 - enter file name
 - when prompted for linear adjustment:
 	'y'
-- when prompted for tenth of second:
+- when prompted for hundreths of second:
-	'-15'
+	'-150'
 - when prompted for start time limitation:
 	'n'